-Collingwood is the perfect neutral wall color for this living space that’s decorated with subdued earth tones.
+Collingwood is the perfect neutral wall color for this living space from The Creativity Exchange that’s decorated with subdued earth tones.
 The crown molding at the ceiling was built to be highlighted, and the contrast between Collingwood and the white moulding is absolutely stunning.

 I love the subtly coastal feel of this light and bright living space!
 The natural window treatments tie in perfectly with the coffee table and baskets, while the picture frames blend seamlessly with the white window trim.
 This leaves the blue couch to stand out, and Collingwood wall paint provides the perfect backdrop for the entire scene.

-Collingwood walls help to soften this awesome modern office.
+Collingwood walls help to soften this awesome modern office shared by The Home Color Site.
 The color looks great with the midcentury-inspired shelving unit and vintage framed map.

-Once again, Collingwood provides an unassuming backdrop for a room that favors soft neutrals, as in this modern farmhouse-inspired space.
+Once again, Collingwood provides an unassuming backdrop for a room shared by Dhoumm that favors soft neutrals, as in this modern farmhouse-inspired space.
 The cat seems happy with it, too!

-Collingwood looks decidedly gray on the walls of this living room – and it works!
+Collingwood looks decidedly gray on the walls of this living room from Kylie M Interiors – and it works!
 There are some interesting architectural details here, and they’re nicely highlighted with a bit of contrast between the walls and trim.